Albania at the 2020 Summer Olympics: Weightlifting

-Albania will be represented by Briken Calja and Erkand Qerimaj in the weightlifting tournament of the 2020 Summer Olympics.
+Albania was represented by Briken Calja and Erkand Qerimaj in the weightlifting tournament of the 2020 Summer Olympics.
 The nations weightlifters qualified for two quota places based on the 2020 rankings qualification list of June 2021.
 Calja competed in the men's 73kg category on 28 July 2021 and was ranked fourth overall, narrowly missing out the country's first ever olympic medal.